Logarithmic finite-size scaling of the self-avoiding walk at four dimensions: Introduction

 Rich geometric phenomena, consistent with Eq.~(\ref{equ:5DSAW_finite_gx}) and \eqref{equ:freeenergy_5d}, are also observed.
-By studying the Fortuin-Kasteleyn clusters of the 5D Ising model, the authors in \cite{Grimmett2006} further demonstrated that the largest cluster follows the complete-graph asymptotic and other clusters follow the Gaussian fixed-point prediction.
+By studying the Fortuin-Kasteleyn clusters of the 5D Ising model, the authors in Ref.~\cite{FangGrimmZhouDeng2020} further demonstrated that the largest cluster follows the complete-graph asymptotic and other clusters follow the Gaussian fixed-point prediction.
+Therefore, the Gaussian fixed-point term $\tilde{f}_0$ in Eq.~\eqref{equ:freeenergy_5d} not only dominates the scaling behavior of many Fourier-transformed quantities with nonzero modes, but also determine the behavior of quantities with scale much smaller than the system size.
 For the 5D SAW and the loop representation of the 5D Ising model, to account for how many times the walk (loop) wraps around the periodic boundaries, an unwrapped distance $\bfU$ was introduced such that, effectively, the finite box is reciprocally placed in the infinite space with a period of side length $L$.
 Surprisingly, it is found that~\cite{GrimmElciZhouGaroniDeng2017}, in terms of $\bfU$, the plateau of $G(\bfU)$ disappears and the Gaussian decaying behavior $G(\bfU) \sim \|\bfU\|^{2-d}$ extends to a distance $\xiu \sim L^{d/4}$, which we call the unwrapped correlation length.
-Unlike the standard correlation length ($\xi \sim L$), $\xiu$ diverges faster than the linear size $L$, giving a vivid and unconventional picture that, at criticality, the SAW wraps around the periodic boundaries for many times and the winding number diverges as $L^{(d-4)/4}$.
+Apparently, $\xiu$ diverges faster than the linear size $L$, giving a vivid and unconventional picture that, at criticality, the SAW wraps around the periodic boundaries for many times and the winding number diverges as $L^{(d-4)/4}$.
+The divergence of the correlation length for the 5D Ising model with PBC was observed in Ref.~\cite{JonesYoung2005}.

 At the upper critical dimensionality $\dc =4$, the Gaussian and the complete-graph sets of exponents coincide, i.e., $(2,1\!+\!d/2)=(d/2,3d/4)=(2,3)$.
 For such a case, logarithmic corrections are generally expected.
-It was proposed in~\cite{Lv2019Two} that the free energy density of the O$(n)$ model with $n=1,2,3$ can be written as
+It was proposed in Ref.~\cite{Lv2019Two} that the free energy density of the O$(n)$ model with $n=1,2,3$ can be written as